 Another critical consideration is the tax implications of dividend income.
 In taxable jurisdictions, dividends are subject to tax the moment they are paid out.
 This means that a portion of your investment returns is eroded each year by taxes, reducing the compounding effect on your wealth.

 On the other hand, companies that do not pay dividends often reward shareholders through share buybacks.
 This method of returning value to shareholders is more tax-efficient, as you don’t pay any taxes until you sell the shares and realize a capital gain.
 This allows your investment to grow uninterrupted, benefiting from the full power of compound interest.
+For expats based in Dubai, tax-efficient investing in UAE structures can amplify this compounding effect further by eliminating the annual tax drag.

 For those focused on long-term wealth accumulation, growth stocks often present a better option.
 By investing in companies that reinvest their profits rather than paying out dividends, you allow your investment to compound over time without the drag of annual taxes.
 This is often referred to as “gross roll-up,” where your gains accumulate pre-tax, leading to potentially higher returns over the long term.